Chocolate Peanut Butter Chia Pudding

 Instructions

-• Put all of the ingredients in the order listed into the container of your Vitamix (or other high-powered blender).
+• Put all of the ingredients in the order listed into the container of a Vitamix, (or another high-powered blender).

 • Blend starting on low speed and gradually increasing to high, until the mixture is smooth.
 You may need to scrape down the sides of the blender and continue mixing!